christianharris-3/PyUI/README.md

 - **bool: enterreturns** = Controls if enter starts a new line (quite broken dont use).
 - **bool: commandifenter** = Controls if the enter key runs the command.
 - **bool: commandifkey** = Controls if any key input runs the command.
+- **bool: imgdisplay** = Controls if the in built image system runs inside of the textbox(can be quite laggy if too much text+in built images when editing text).

 ### Table specific
 - **list: data** = A 2D list containing all of the info the body of the table, each item can be: str, int, Button, textbox, text and Pygame.surface.
 The format is each inner list is a row in the table.